30th Medical Brigade Best Squad Competition

-U.S. Soldiers with 30th Medical Brigade, 21st Theater Sustainment Command participate in Best Squad Competition at Local Training Area Oberdachstetten, Ansbach, Germany, (U.S. Army photo by Georgios Moumoulidis)
+U.S. Soldiers with 30th Medical Brigade, 21st Theater Sustainment Command participate in Best Squad Competition at Local Training Area Oberdachstetten, Ansbach, Germany, (U.S. Army video by Georgios Moumoulidis)

 |Date Taken: